Breakend/SpotIt/README.md

 To push to heroku

+Then git push heroku release:master for the release branch or just master otherwise

+install the heroku toolkit

+you might need to get added as a collaborator on the proj if the commit fails so let me know

 need to add remote (can google it)

-Then git push heroku release:master